-Recent work has been published in Entropy, Full Grown People, Lunch Ticket (Summer/Fall 2017 featured essayist), Slippery Elm, and Metaphorical Fruit, and her short piece, “How I Learned to Write,” won the Writer’s Connection essay contest.
-Amber earned an MFA from Lesley University and a master’s degree in civil engineering from Stanford University.
-She is working on a memoir.
+Recent work has been published in CRAFT (winner of the 2022 CRAFT Creative Nonfiction Award), The Sun, River Teeth, Fourteen Hills, Under the Gum Tree, Craft, Pangyrus, The Plentitudes, Creative Nonfiction, Tahoma Literary Review, and other literary magazines and anthologies.
+Her short piece, “How I Learned to Write,” won the Writer’s Connection essay contest.
+Amber earned an MFA from Lesley University and her bachelor’s and master’s degrees from Stanford University.
+She is currently seeking representation for her memoir.

 Honors: Author’s Fellowship to Martha’s Vineyard Institute for Creative Writing (2019), Artist-in-Residence at Willapa Bay AiR (2015, 2022), Contributor to Bread Loaf in Sicily (2014) and Bread Loaf Orion (2016).